TaxoPress/TaxoPress/readme.txt

 6. If you have a term called “WordPress”, the Auto Links feature will find any instances of “WordPress” in your content and add a link to the archive page for that tag.

 == Changelog ==

+v3.5.3- 2022-03-23
+* Fixed: Show existing terms only works with Automatic suggestions #1340

 v3.5.2- 2022-03-22
 * Fixed: Mass edit terms is not saving #1331